nash007/Eye-Tracking/Readme.md

 This is still a work in progress and does not track gaze yet.

+The credit for the eye-tracking part goes to 'trishume' and his work can be found at https://github.com/trishume/eyeLike

 ##Status
 The eye center tracking works well but I don't have a reference point like eye corner yet so it can't actually track where the user is looking.